zhililab/Python-Learning-Resources/README.md

 http://matplotlib.org/contents.html

-> **Note:**

-> - Matplotlib is a very effective and deliberate pakcage in data visualization.
+Matplotlib is a very effective and deliberate pakcage in data visualization.

 #### 6. NLTK Reference

 http://www.nltk.org/

-> **Note:**

-> - NLTK is an abbreviation for Natural Language Toolkit which is very powerful and easy-using toolkit in NLP(Natural Language Processing)
+NLTK is an abbreviation for Natural Language Toolkit which is very powerful and easy-using toolkit in NLP(Natural Language Processing)

 ----------